-Often when you're viewing a master record, you want to see a list of related detail records (What are detail and master records?
-Read about relationships.)
+Often when you're viewing a parent record, you want to see a list of related child records.
 For example, say you're running a project, wouldn't it be great to see a list of related tasks when you're viewing the project record?
 No problem.
 You can easily create an informative display form like the one in the image below.
 To do so, you can embed a report within the display form.

 This Project record features an embedded report of related task records.

 Display the form you want to embed the report on.

 This form must belong to a parent table.
 You can't embed a report within a child record.
 To access a form, display a report of the table's records and click the view button () next to any record.